 It’s disheartening and even sometimes downright infuriating to receive a bad review for your hard work.
 Sometimes bad reviews can come from someone you haven’t even photographed and they just decided to take their bad day out on you and your business.

 If that’s your usual approach, you aren’t alone.
 Many business owners simply don’t respond to bad reviews.
 Some believe that any acknowledgment gives negative reviews credence, while others hope that ignoring them will lessen their impact.

 Unfortunately, not responding to bad reviews can hurt your business far more than help it.
 Ignoring your clients, even the rude ones, can give the impression that you’re bitter or that you don’t care about client concerns.

-So what is the best way to respond?
+So what is the best way to respond to a bad review?
 Providing a direct, polite, and clear response shows that you are professional, confident in your work, and caring toward all your clientele.

 The way you respond to a bad review depends on the situation.
 Do you think the review is unfair?
 Or do you know that you messed up?
 Here’s how to effectively handle both scenarios.

 Acknowledge: With careful, fair, and professional language, start by thanking the reviewer for taking the time to post a review.